stat301-1-2023-fall/final-project-1-cassielee2025/data/raw/README.md

 ## Indicator information and codebook

-Indicator information can be seen at https://ephtracking.cdc.gov/indicatorPages.
+Indicator information can be seen at <https://ephtracking.cdc.gov/indicatorPages>.
+This information was used to build the final codebook for the joined dataset.